cultureandempire/cultureandempire.github.io/README.md

 * *The young man was just being rude.* You can film people in public if you're polite and convincing about it.
 He should have said, "I want to record you for this series I'm making about privacy, do you mind?
 If you don't like it, I'll go ask that other guy."

 * *We feel we're getting a good trade.* Sure, Facebook knows a lot about us, yet we also learn a lot about other people.
-Sure, web sites track us with cookies.
+Sure, websites track us with cookies.
 Oh look, pretty pictures!

 * *We enjoy the attention.* Most people are pretty lonely, and the idea that someone is watching isn't half as scary as the alternative -- that no one cares.
 This is why many people enjoy getting some spam.
 It may be junk, yet at least it's coming to us, personally.